ArtemDamell/UserNotesBlazorInterviewTask/README.md

 ### 6. Test and deploy
   - Test the application thoroughly to ensure all functionality works as expected and security vulnerabilities have been addressed
   - Deploy the application to a hosting service, such as Microsoft Azure or Amazon Web Services, or to a self-hosted server

+# The following technologies are used in this implementation:
+- Blazor Server Side
+- SQLite Database
+- Entity Framework
+- ASP .NET Identity
+- SOLID